-Seces are water-dwelling species closely related to the maren, and by extension the mer and naga.
+Seces are water-dwelling race closely related to the maren, mer, and naga.

 They are a friendly race that enjoys travelling and often find themselves becoming merchants or shopkeepers in foreign countries.